Wired Contact Closure 1-Way Transmitter Receiver Pair

 Wireless MirC Remote Contact Closure Transmitter and Receiver Controllers

+Contact Closure Inputs in one location control remote relays in a remote location using a 3-Wire data signal with verification.
+Mirror controllers are ready to go to work immediately.
 No Computers, No Configuration – Works Right Out of the Box.
-MirC controllers stay connected to each other using wireless communications.
-Inputs on the transmitter activate relays at the receiver.
+MirC controllers stay connected to each other by communicating with each other constantly.
+Inputs on the transmitting controller activate the relays on the receiving controller.

 MirC controllers are equipped with contact closure inputs on the transmitter and relay outputs on the receiver.
 The inputs on the transmitter activate the relays on the remote receiver using 3 wires for communications between controllers.
 The transmitter displays the status of the remote relays using LEDs (one LED per relay), so both the transmitter and receiver include relay status!
 Every MirC controller is equipped with a Busy/Ready LED.
 If the Busy LED flashes, this indicates the remote device has successfully received and accepted your contact closure status.
-If the Busy LED does not flash, the remote device is out of range.
+If the Busy LED does not flash, the remote device is not properly connected or there is a break in one of the three communication wires.

 Beacon Mode communicates with a Remote MirC controller many times per second, refreshing Relay Status information every time a valid data stream is received by the remote device.
 Relays are only refreshed when a valid data packet is received.
 If data is lost, the Ready LED will stay on and Relays will stay in their current state.
 If the remote MirC controller is in range, the Busy LED will flash periodically, indicating valid communications between devices.
 Beacon Mode is slower than Smart Mode and is used primarily for initial testing of two devices.